-2.1 Set the shooting mode to single frame (18 43) Hold the mode dial last relevant

-Hold the mode-dial lock release down (1) and turn the shooting mode dial (2) to S (single frame).
+2.1 Set the shooting mode to single frame (\begin{align} 43) \ Hold the mode-dial lock release down (1) \ and turn the shooting mode dial (2) to \$ (single frame).
 At this setting, the camera will take one photograph each time the shutter-release button is pressed.

-2.2 Choose single-area AF (1876)
+2.2 Choose single-area AF ( 78)

-Rotate the AF-area mode selector until it clicks into place pointing to [1] (single-area AF).
+Rotate the AF-area mode selector until it clicks into place pointing to [12] (single-area AF).
 At this setting, the user can choose from eleven focus areas.
 Pressing the shutter-release button halfway locks focus at the distance to the subject in the selected focus area.

-2.3 Choose single-servo autofocus (1872) Rotato, the focus result

-Rotate the focus-mode selector until it clicks into place pointing to \mathbf{S} (single-servo autofocus).
+2.3 Choose single-servo autofocus ( 74) Rotate the focus-mode selector until it clicks into place pointing to S (single-servo autofocus).
 At this setting, the camera will automatically focus on the subject in the selected focus area when the shutter-release button is pressed halfway.
 Pictures can only be taken when the camera is in focus.

-2.4 Choose matrix metering (1884)
+2.4 Choose matrix metering ( 86)